ArnoVdH/photoblog/content/blog/2022/why-i-am-a-member-of-a-communist-party.md

 But as with a lot of things in life, my reasons to do something changed over time.
 While, yes, I have some different opinions on quite a lot of subjects with the Party, I also learned a lot.

 In 2021 there was the Party Congress that is being held every five years - delayed by one year because of the pandemic.
+I wasn't elected to go to the committees and the Congress itself was held with a limited audience and livestreamed, but I did read the text that was published.

 \[^1\]: Membership in the party is split up in three levels where the expected commitment goes up: advisory members, local group members and militants.